gorgexec/MvvmCore/README.md

    }
 }
 ```

-and the `Activity` subscribed to model notification:
+and the `Activity` subscribed to the model notification:

 ```java
 public class MyActivity extends ActivityCore<MyViewModel> {